 We're the Millers snuck its way to becoming a cult favorite, with Will Poulter singing TLC's "Waterfalls" being a standout moment.

-Generally, the road trip comedy follows a pot dealer (Jason Sudeikis) who persuades his neighbors—including stripper Rose (Jennifer Aniston)—to pose as his family while he smuggles drugs from Mexico.
+Generally, the road trip comedy follows a pot dealer (played by Jason Sudeikis) who persuades his neighbors—including stripper Rose (played by Jennifer Aniston)—to pose as his family while he smuggles drugs from Mexico.

 This trip won't be easy, though, featuring issues like a broken RV, a tarantula bite, a prying couple, and a cartel boss after them.
 While flawed, We're the Millers keeps the "family" fun on the road.